dchigarev/modin_perf_examples/docs/_posts/2024-07-18-Run-your-pandas-workloads-on-cluster.md

 ### Results and discussion

-I observed that by scaling up the number of cluster nodes, Modin could execute the workload with 4 nodes and above.
-It was also noted that Modin shows performance improvements when scaling the number of nodes from 4 to 32.
+I observed that by increasing the number of cluster nodes, Modin could handle the workload effectively with 4 nodes or more.
+Significant performance improvements were evident as we scaled from 4 to 32 nodes.
+Given that Modin operates efficiently with 4 nodes and both Pandas and Modin struggle with fewer than 3 nodes, it suggests the workload demands nearly 4 times the memory (32GB) of a single t3.2xlarge instance.

-As Modin works with 4 nodes and both Pandas and Modin do not work with fewer than 3 nodes, a possible conclusion is that the workload requires almost 4 times the memory(32Gb) of a single t3.2xlarge instance.
-To provide an apples-to-apples comparison for the performance gain that can be obtained by Modin compared to Pandas, we decided to benchmark the script on an instance with more than 120 GB of memory.
-We selected an r6a.4xlarge instance, which comes with 128GiB RAM.
+To provide a fair comparison of the performance gains offered by Modin over Pandas, we decided to benchmark the script on an instance with over 120 GB of memory.
+We chose an r6a.4xlarge instance, which boasts 128GiB of RAM.

-With Pandas, this script takes 487.444 seconds to execute.
-The graph below shows the time taken by Modin to execute the script when run with different cluster sizes.
-The x-axis shows the number of nodes in the Ray cluster.
-Each of the trend lines shows the number of CPUs to be used by Ray in each node.
-Modin, by default, sets the number of workers equal to the total number of CPUs in the Ray cluster.
+With Pandas, the script took almost 400 seconds to execute, which serves as our baseline.

 ### Performance on a Single Node
-From the graph, it appears that Modin on a single node is initially slower than Pandas if we use 4 or fewer workers (leftmost points of orange, grey, and yellow lines).
-This could be because we have very few Ray workers to provide sufficient parallelism for speed up compared to Pandas.
-Even with a single node, if we utilize all of the CPUs (or even 8 CPUs), we can see Modin offers a performance improvement compared to Pandas.
+The graph reveals an interesting twist: Modin on a single node starts off slower than Pandas when using 4 workers or fewer.
+This could be because the overhead of distributing data and spinning up the Ray cluster doesn't pay off with so few workers.
+It's like trying to split chores among two people when you really need a full team.
+But here's where it gets exciting: crank up the CPU count (even just to 8), and Modin shifts into high gear, outperforming Pandas even on a single node.
+Talk about a comeback!

 <img src="imgs/blog_post_4/Modin_single_node.png" alt="Perf Results single node"  style="display: block; margin-left: auto; margin-right: auto;">

 ### Performance on Scaling Nodes to 32

-We can see the performance continues to increase if we add more nodes to the cluster.
-Using a 32-node cluster with all 16 CPUs utilized in all nodes executes the script in a significantly reduced time, which is a significant performance improvement compared to executing the workload on a single node.
+The performance continues to soar as we add more nodes to the cluster.
+With a 32-node cluster, utilizing all 16 CPUs in each node, the script executes in a fraction of the time it takes on a single node.
+This results in a dramatic performance boost, showcasing the impressive scalability of Modin.

 <img  src="imgs/blog_post_4/Modin_multiple_nodes.png" alt="Perf Results multinode"  style="display: block; margin-left: auto; margin-right: auto;">

 #### Appendix

-All performance measurements for this post were made on Intel(R) Xeon(R) Gold 6238R CPU @ 2.20GHz (112 CPUs; 200 GB RAM).
+All performance measurements for this post were made on an AWS r6a.4xlarge instance.

 - Modin version: 0.30.0
 - Pandas version: 2.2.2
 - Execution engine: Ray
 - Ray version: 2.9.2
-- OS: Ubuntu 22.04.2 LTS
+- OS: Ubuntu 20.04.6 LTS
-- Python: 3.9
+- Python: 3.9.18